1968 United States Senate elections: Alaska

 Two months after the election, on December 11, 1968, the other Alaskan senator, Democrat Bob Bartlett, died.
-Republican Ted Stevens was then appointed to that other seat.
+Republican Ted Stevens, who lost the Republican primary to Rasmuson for this seat, was then appointed to that other seat.

 Arizona

 Incumbent Democrat Carl Hayden did not run for re-election to an eighth term, with his long-time staff member Roy Elson running as the Democratic Party nominee to replace him.
 Elson beat State Treasurer of Arizona Bob Kennedy in the primary.

-Elson was defeated by a wide margin, however, by former U.S. senator and Republican Presidential nominee Barry Goldwater.
+Elson was defeated by a wide margin, however, by former U.S. senator and Republican presidential nominee Barry Goldwater.
 Prior to Goldwater's election, the seat had been held for decades by the Democratic Party under Carl Hayden, and would remain under Republican Party control until 2020.
 Elson had previously challenged U.S. senator Paul Fannin in 1964, when Goldwater vacated his seat to run for President against Lyndon B. Johnson.